Gianhunter00/MatCreationFromJson/README.md

 ## Documentation
 Documentation for the form of the json file can be found inside the same folder of the example

+## UI
+UI Window for the JsonMaterial plugin can be found under Window/Developer Tools/JsonEditorPlugin

 ## Information about this project
 This is an exercise i made to improve my skill with unreal engine and c++, if anyone is interested in it and would like to have more node, feel free to contact me and tell me the node to add.